frederic/exynos-usbdl/README.md

 First boot method sabotage can be achieved either through software or hardware modification.
 The approach used for this project was to dig a hole in UFS chip with dental scraper.

 For Exynos 8890, @astarasikov shared a better approach to corrupt bootloader without opening the device : from Download mode, flash *cm.bin* (from a firmware image) onto *BOOTLOADER* partition using [Heimdall tool](https://gitlab.com/BenjaminDobell/Heimdall).
-Please keep in mind that it will brick your device until you find a way to restore the *BOOTLOADER* partition.
+Please keep in mind that it will brick your device until you restore the *BOOTLOADER* partition.

 Once the first boot method fails, USB download mode can be accessed by pressing and holding power button.

 ## Usage
 ```
-./exynos-usbdl <payloads/anything.bin>
+./exynos-usbdl <mode> <input_file> [<output_file>]
+	mode: mode of operation
+		n: normal
+		e: exploit
+	input_file: payload binary to load and execute
+	output_file: file to write data returned by payload (exploit mode only)
 ```

 ## Payloads